EdwardAngert/build-back-better-breakdown/docs/title-2-committee-on-education-and-labor/title-2-subtitle-b.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

+# Subtitle B - Labor Matters

-# C. 21001.
+## SEC.
+21001.
 DEPARTMENT OF LABOR.

     In addition to amounts otherwise available, out of any money in the Treasury not otherwise appropriated, there are appropriated to the